 Understanding the alternative minimum tax

-Many taxpayers aren’t aware they’re subject to a little known tax, called the alternative minimum tax or AMT, until they’ve slogged their way through lots of paperwork, or received an unexpected surprise during an IRS audit.
+Many taxpayers aren’t aware they’re subject to a little-known tax, called the alternative minimum tax or AMT, until they’ve slogged their way through lots of paperwork, or received an unexpected surprise during an IRS audit.
 AMT can get complex and tedious quickly, so here’s what you need to know about the tax and your exposure to it.
-Please note that E*TRADE is not a tax advisor, nor do we provide tax advice.
+Please note that E*TRADE from Morgan Stanley is not a tax advisor, nor do we provide tax advice.
 You should always contact your tax advisor for information specific to your situation.

 What’s the alternative minimum tax?

 Originally signed in 1969 to prevent wealthy taxpayers from using loopholes to pay little to no taxes, today the AMT affects millions of middle-class families it was never intended to target.
 Congress passed a measure to tie exemptions to inflation beginning in 2013.
 The Tax Cuts and Jobs Act of 2017 (TCJA) made additional modifications to the individual AMT that are intended to help lower income households avoid the tax.

 The easiest way to understand AMT is to view it as a separate, parallel tax system, reducing some of the tax benefits higher income families use to lower their tax bills.
 AMT also has its own set of deductions and different tax rates that overall are more onerous on the taxpayer.

 Any taxpayer could potentially be subject to AMT.
 As a general rule, anyone with gross annual income above the applicable exemption amount who claims deductions for expenses that are added back in the AMT calculation process should consider how this tax may potentially affect them.

 The easiest way to understand AMT is to view it as a separate, parallel tax system, reducing some of the tax benefits higher income families use to lower their tax bills.